Introduction

 Avoiding Scratches

-• Fine-Grit Sandpaper: When sanding between coats, select fine-grit sandpaper (approximately 120 to 150 grit).
-This choice helps prevent deep scratches that could detract from the final appearance.
+- Fine-Grit Sandpaper: When sanding between coats, go for fine-grit sandpaper (around 120 to 150 grit).
+This helps you avoid deep scratches that could ruin the final look.

 The Tools for Control and Precision